 Partnerships are currently being brokered between universities and other institutions to continue the mentoring process within each country even after the October event.

 In 2014, NTFP-EP surveyed standards and certification systems and realized that many were either too complex and expensive for community forestry groups to apply for and maintain.
-The existing standards and certification schemes did not well capture the characteristics of community managed NTFP systems.
+The existing standards and certification schemes did not capture well the characteristics of community managed NTFP systems.
 They failed to look into socio cultural factors and the traditional ecological knowledge that keeps such systems in order and running.
 Having a collective mark owned by an association of forest and farmer groups supported by civil society organizations and like-minded groups could provide NTFP specific processes and stronger local ownership and participation in the process of validation.
 Standards and protocols could be customized and highlight the distinct values of the groups' products / represents the whole package of values that forests and farm producers could provide.
 CBNEs could pool or combine efforts for marketing for stronger impact, better recall at less cost.

 Standards were piloted and launched for forest honey in cooperation with the Madhu Duniya network with the first forest honey group certified in the island of Sumbawa in Indonesia in 2019.